-The goals of Residential Crisis Stabilization Unit services are as follows but are not limited to 1) stabilize the individual in a community-based setting and support the individual and natural support system; 2) Reduction of acute symptoms; and 3) Identification and mobilization of available resources including support networks.
+The goals of RCSU services are as follows but are not limited to 1) stabilize the individual in a community-based setting and support the individual and natural support system; 2) Reduction of acute symptoms; and 3) Identification and mobilization of available resources including support networks.
 This service occurs in a non-hospital, community-based crisis stabilization residential unit with no more than 16 beds.
 RCSUs may co-locate with 23- Hour Crisis Stabilization.

 Critical Features/Covered Service Components of RCSUs include:

 - Assessment (medical, psychiatric evaluation, nursing assessment, etc.)

 - Care Coordination

 - Crisis Intervention

 - Health Literacy Counseling

-- Individual, Group and/or Family Therapy

-- Peer Recovery Support Services

-- Skills Restoration
+Provider Manual Title: Mental Health Services Appendix G: Comprehensive Crisis Services

-Treatment Planning Required In addition to the "Requirements for All Services" section of Chapter IV, the following required activities apply to RCSUs: Activities Assessment: At the start of services, a LMHP, LMHP-R, LMHP-RP or LMHP-S must conduct an assessment for determining medical necessity criteria and the individual's appropriateness for the service.
+Individual, Group and/or Family Therapy Peer Recovery Support Services Skills Restoration Treatment Planning In addition to the "Requirements for All Services" section of Chapter Required IV, the following required activities apply to RCSUs: Activities Assessment: At the start of services, a LMHP, LMHP-R, LMHP-RP or LMHP-S must conduct an assessment for determining medical necessity criteria and the individual's appropriateness for the service.
 The assessment should be completed as soon as possible after admission but no later than 24 hours after admission.
-The assessment requirement can be met by one of the following: A Comprehensive Needs Assessment (see Chapter IV for requirements).
-A prescreening assessment completed by the provider; If a prescreening assessment has been completed within 72 hours prior to admission, the LMHP, LMHP-R, LMHP-RP or LMHP-S may review and create an update or addendum to the prescreening assessment; A DBHDS approved assessment for residential crisis stabilization services can be used to meet this requirement if conducted by a LMHP, LMHP-R, LMHP-RP, or LMHP-S. Providers may use an existing DBHDS approved assessment for individuals transitioning from another crisis service or Community Stabilization.
-At a minimum, an LMHP, LMHP-R, LMHP-RP or LMHP-S must review and update the DBHDS approved assessment; o For individuals admitted with a primary diagnosis of substance use disorder, providers may choose to complete a multidimensional assessment meeting the criteria in Chapter IV of the Addiction and Recovery and Treatment Services Manual.
-For individuals admitted directly from ASAM 3.7, the provider may choose to complete a new assessment or update the assessment completed when the individual was admitted to ASAM 3.7.
+See the Assessment Requirements section for details.
 A psychiatric evaluation by a psychiatrist, nurse practitioner or physician assistant or nurse practitioner working under the psychiatrist is required.

-• At a minimum, a brief psychiatric intake assessment completed by a psychiatrist, nurse practitioner or physician assistant or nurse practitioner working under the psychiatrist must be completed within four hours of admission to ensure that there are no medical or psychiatric needs that warrant immediate referral to a higher level of care.
+At a minimum, a brief psychiatric intake assessment completed by a psychiatrist, nurse practitioner or physician assistant or nurse practitioner working under the psychiatrist must be completed within four hours of admission to ensure that there are no medical or psychiatric needs that warrant immediate referral to a higher level of care.
 This brief psychiatric intake assessment can be completed in person, via telehealth or RCSU staff telephonic consultation with the psychiatrist, nurse practitioner or physician assistant, to identify and address any potential immediate medical or psychiatric needs.

-- A comprehensive psychiatric evaluation must be completed within 24 hours of admission. - The RCSU provider may use a psychiatric evaluation completed within 24 hours prior to admission by a psychiatrist or nurse practitioner to meet this requirement.
-Documentation that the RCSU psychiatrist, nurse practitioner or physician assistant has reviewed and updated (as clinically necessary) the evaluation within four hours of admission, must be in the clinical record. - RCSU providers must have 24 hour in-person nursing.
-(RCSU providers have until 11/30/2024 to fully meet this requirement) At a minimum, a nursing assessment must be completed at the time of admission to determine current medical needs.
+A comprehensive psychiatric evaluation must be completed within 24 hours of admission.
+The RCSU provider may use a psychiatric evaluation completed within 24 hours prior to admission by a psychiatrist or nurse practitioner to meet this requirement.
+Documentation that the RCSU psychiatrist, nurse practitioner or physician assistant has reviewed and updated (as clinically necessary) the evaluation within four hours of admission, must be in the clinical record.

+Provider Manual Title: Mental Health Services Appendix G: Comprehensive Crisis Services

+Nursing: RCSU providers must have 24 hour in-person nursing.
+(RCSU providers have until 11/30/2024 to fully meet this requirement) A nursing assessment meeting the requirements of 12VAC35-105-1890 must be completed at the time of admission.
 Nursing can be shared among co-located programs.

 - Providers must follow all requirements for care coordination (See Care Coordination Requirements of Mental Health Providers section of Chapter IV). - Appropriate transition to the next level of care shall be required.
-Documentation must include a demonstration of active transitioning from RCSU to an appropriate level of care which includes care coordination and communication with the individual's MCO or FFS Contractor, service providers and other collateral contacts. - Coordination of withdrawal management services with a medical provider is required as necessary including medication and clinical supports.
+Documentation must include a demonstration of active transitioning from RCSU to an appropriate level of care which includes care coordination and communication with the individual's MCO or FFS service authorization contractor, service providers and other collateral contacts. - The provider shall collaborate with the individual's primary care physician and other treatment providers such as psychiatrists, psychologists, and substance use disorder providers. - Coordination of withdrawal management services with a medical provider is required as necessary including medication and clinical supports. - The provider shall establish and maintain referral relationships with step-down programs appropriate to the population served;